Tomato Plants

 • If the attack of the disease is high, spraying with 2 grams of Secure per liter of water gives good results.

-Tomato Bushy Stunt is a viral Disease.
-The virus is spread by insects called leafhoppers.
+Tomato Bushy Stunt is a viral disease spread by insects called leafhoppers.

 • Collecting seeds from disease-free plants.